You and your doctor or nurse can work together to prevent infections by following these steps.

 - Any medical problems you have, like diabetes

-- What will be done to help prevent an infection, like cleaning the skin with bacteria-killing soap
+- What will be done before the procedure to help prevent an infection, like cleaning the skin with bacteria-killing soap

 - What you can do to help protect yourself from an infection